 In Java, Data types are mainly classified into two types:

-The `byte` is a primitive data type used to represent small signed integer value using 8 bits (1 byte).
+ย The first primitive data type is Byte.
+The `byte` is a primitive data type used to represent small signed integer values using 8 bits (1 byte).

 Size: A `byte` occupies 8 bits in memory.